StackVista/stackstate-docs/configure/topology/debugging_topology_synchronization.md

 ## Overview

-This page explains several tools for debugging a custom topology synchronization.
-For more information on individual synchronization concepts, see [synchronization concepts](topology_synchronization.md).
+This page explains several tools that can be used to debug a custom topology synchronization.
+For more information on individual synchronization concepts, read about [topology synchronization in StackState](topology_synchronization.md).

 ## General troubleshooting steps